oda-hub/doc-handbook/README.md

    *  **Make documentation discoverable! - i.e. referenced from known locations**.
 Not discoverable doc is all but useless and will likely be re-done unknowing.
    *  not be afraid to put references to diverse resources, including restricted internal resources.
    *  be sure that doc leads from somewhere and gets somewhere, **anticipate doc user flow**
+   *  in particular **in document is abandoned, outdated, or moved, leave a reference to follow-up**.
+Dont let reader be lost!
 * try to follow [metadata ontology](https://redmine.astro.unige.ch/projects/cdci/wiki/Metadata-Schema)